Wood Dust Collection Systems for NFPA 660 Compliance

 Cabinet Shops & Custom Woodworking

-Your table saws, shapers, routers, and sanders generate mixed hardwood and sheet goods dust.
-Typical CFM range: 3,000–10,000.
-A central baghouse with cyclone pre-separator handles the chip load well.
-The Legend Series is particularly practical for medium-sized cabinet shops — the quick-change hopper and inline separator reduce daily maintenance significantly.
+Your saws, shapers, routers, and sanders kick out a mix of hardwood and sheet-goods dust.
+Most shops like yours land around 3,000–10,000 CFM.
+A central baghouse with a cyclone out front handles the chip load nicely.
+The Legend Series is a favorite for mid-size cabinet shops — the quick-change hopper and inline separator cut your daily upkeep way down.

 Furniture Manufacturing